 So you’re teaching English in your home country, or abroad, but perhaps you’re wishing that you were making a lot more money?
 It’s a sad fact that teachers around the globe are often overworked, and underpaid.

-Whether you want to earn a couple hundred dollars extra per month to pay some bills, or if you want to find a way to get out of the classroom, you’ll need to check out this new book, Side Gigs for Teachers: Ways to Actually Make Money on Amazon.
+Whether you want to earn a couple of hundred dollars extra per month to pay some bills, or if you want to find a way to get out of the classroom, you’ll need to check out this new book, Side Gigs for Teachers: Ways to Actually Make Money on Amazon.

 You’ll learn how to make money in your spare time so that you can live the life you want.
 Financial freedom really is within your grasp.